DanishKodeMonkey/postgresql-prismaORM-quickstart/Readme.md

 npx prisma migrate dev --name init
 ```

-Prisma now generates a SQL miration file for this setup and runs it against the database.
+Prisma now generates a SQL migration file for this setup and runs it against the database.
-This works much like a git version control as each migration is saved independently.

 # Part 4 - The Prisma client